amitdhiman5086/D-match/src/Notes.md

 **Q: How can I play with routes and route extensions?**

 **A:** You can experiment with different routes and route extensions, for example, `/hello`, `/`, `hello/2`, `/xyz`.
 Remember, the order of the routes matters a lot.

+Read more about indexes in MongoDB
+Why do we need index in DB?
+What is the advantages and disadvantage of creating?